amir002001/amir002001/portfolio/src/posts/oan.md

 ---

 Aerial imagery has grown to sizes and resolutions beyond comprehension.
-For Detroit alone, Maxar satellite imagery of Detroit is around 50 GB with aerial imagery being around 100 GB.
+For Detroit alone, Maxar satellite imagery is around 50 GB with aerial imagery being around 100 GB.

 Inference for this scale of imagery is expensive, but paired with and